TensorBoard Metrics Reference

 Description: Cumulative training time in hours.

-Interpretation: - Total wall-clock time spent training - Useful for estimating training duration - Includes all overhead (not just GPU time)
+Interpretation: - Increases only while the learner training loop is running (not calendar time across restarts) - Useful for estimating training duration and aligning analysis with console Training hours - Includes overhead while the loop runs (not just GPU kernel time)

 What to watch for: - Should increase steadily - Useful for planning training schedules